Ficus trichopoda

 SA Tree No. 54.

 Common names: (Aft) Moerasvy.
 (Eng) Hippo Fig, Swamp Fig, Wild Rubber Tree.
 (Xitsonga) Alufubu. (isiZulu) Umvubu – the hippo fig – in isiZulu, isiXhosa and seSotho.
-Umvubu have a similar distribution to the hippo and refers to both the tree and the hippo.
+Umvubu means – have a similar distribution to the hippo and refers to both the tree and the hippo.

 Family: Moraceae (fig or mulberry family).
 Trees are evergreen and have milky or watery latex present.
 The simple Leaves are alternate or opposite and 3-veined from near the possibly lobed base.
 Margins are usually entire, and all leaves have stipules.
 Plants are monoecious or dioecious and flowers are unisexual.
 The Perianth of indigenous species contains sepals but no petals.
 Male flowers have up to 6 stamens.
 Female flowers are inconspicuous and lack staminodes.
-The superior or inferior Ovary has 1 locule with 1 ovule and 2 styles are often present.
+The superior or inferior Ovary has 1 locule with 1 ovule, and 2 styles are often present.
 The compound usually fleshy Fruit contains various Seeds.
 The family has 37 genera and about 1 100 species.

 Name derivation: Ficus – Latin for fig. trichopoda – hairy feet – may refer to the thin, down hanging branchlets (photo 197 – under Tree).
 The genus Ficus has 24+ species in southern Africa.

 Conservation: National Status: L C. (Least Concern).
-Assessment Date: 2005 (C.J.
+Assessment Date: 2005/08/03 (C.J.
 Geldenhuys and J.E.
 Victor).
+The impact of sugar-cane farming may be a future concern.

 Tree